-Attached to the outside of the frame is a locator, which holds and helps to position the contact.
+Attached to the outside of the frame is a locator assembly, which contains a locator, a spring retainer, and a contact support.

 Die retaining pins and die retaining screws are used to position and secure the dies in the tool frame.
-A washer and nut is used on the lower die retaining screw to hold the locator in place.
+A nut is used on the upper die retaining screw to hold the locator assembly in place.